 Tally numeration system

-The following shows how we can use stroke(s) to represent the count for 1, 2, or 3 squares
+The figure above shows how we can use stroke(s) to represent the count for 1, 2, or 3 squares.

 Although one advantage is simplicity, there are two disadvantages.

-First, large number will require an aweful lots of strokes.
+- First, large number will require an awful lots of strokes.

-Second, it will be somewhat difficult to real such large number
+- Second, it will be somewhat difficult to read such large number.

 For example, can you tell what number is represented by the tally marks below?

-If you did not lose your place, you must have counted 20 strokes
+Anyway, if you did not lose your place when trying to count the number of strokes in the figure above, you must have counted 20 strokes.

-However, the introduction of grouping made it a lot easier to read numbers
+The introduction of grouping made it a lot easier to read numbers.

-In this case, we place a fifth tally mark across every four to make a group of 5
+In this case, we place a fifth tally mark across every four strokes to make a group of 5.

 The number shown above will be represented as follow: